 2. Color temperature – Many people don’t understand the Kelvin scale.
 That’s the color temperature of the light.
-Some people know they want bright white because they feel they can see better or think they want warm white because the bright light “hurts” their eyes.
-The truth is interior decorators will tell you that you want warm white in living areas and bright white in work areas.
-With warm light you must add more lights to see well and with bright light you can have fewer lights to meet your lighting needs.
+Some people know they want bright white because some can see better.
+Others think they want warm white because the bright light “hurts” their eyes.
+Interior decorators will tell you that you want warm white light should be used in living areas.
+Bright white lights should be used in work areas.
+With warm light, you must add more lights to see well.
+With bright light, you can have fewer lights to meet your lighting needs.
 LED light bulbs come in a full range of color temperatures.
 Different areas of the house require a different kind of bulbs.
 An office and kitchen will require bulbs which have bright light.
-Other areas of the house like a bedroom and living room should have bulbs with that are warmer in color with a lower level of brightness.
+Bedroom and living room should have bulbs with with a warmer color and lower level of brightness.

 3. Cost – Cost-wise LED’s are cheaper as compared to CFL and Halogens.
 The cost of bulbs differ from the wattage.
 But when we consider the longevity factor of the bulb, the price of LED bulbs is quite low as compared to other bulbs.
 An LED bulb can last anywhere from 20,000 to 50,000 hours.
 This is longer than any other kind of bulb which are available in the market.